-Lead of the Social Behaviour and Ethics Lab: Senior Lecturer & Senior Research Fellow (since 2019)
+Lead of the Social Behaviour and Ethics Lab: Senior Research Fellow (since 2019)

 I am an experimental social psychologist, and I lead the Social Behaviour and Ethics (SoBE) Lab.
 Since September 2019, the SoBE Lab is located at the University of Oxford (UK) where I am affiliated as a Senior Research Fellow with the Uehiro Centre for Practical Ethics (Oxford Philosophy Faculty).
 From 2019 to 2022 I was also a Senior Lecturer at the University of Exeter, and as such affiliated with the Social, Environmental and Organisational Research Group at Exeter Psychology.
 I do interdisciplinary research on the intersection of psychology and philosophy.

 Lead of the Social Behaviour and Ethics Lab: Junior Principal Investigator (2017-2019)

 I was promoted to Faculty Member at the University of Oxford in early 2017 and founded the Social Behaviour and Ethics Lab.
 As a Junior Principal Investigator, funded by the Oxford Martin School, I have been affiliated with Oxford’s Department of Experimental Psychology and the Oxford Uehiro Centre for Practical Ethics.
-From 2016 to 2019, I also held a Visiting Research Fellowship at the Social and Organisational Psychology unit at Leiden University (Netherlands; host: Prof Carsten De Dreu).
+From 2016 to 2019, I also held a Visiting Research Fellowship at the Social and Organisational Psychology unit at Leiden University (Netherlands).

-From mid 2012 to end 2016, I have been a PostDoc at the University of Oxford’s Department of Experimental Psychology (with Prof Miles Hewstone) and at the Oxford Uehiro Centre for Practical Ethics (with Prof Julian Savulescu).
+From mid 2012 to end 2016, I have been a PostDoc at the University of Oxford’s Department of Experimental Psychology and at the Oxford Uehiro Centre for Practical Ethic.
 In my two consecutive PostDoc projects, I worked interdisciplinarily between psychology and philosophy.
 In my first project, I did research on the morality and public perception of cognitive enhancement.
 In the second project, I worked on prosocial behaviour and morality.
-In summer 2014, I visited the Social and Organizational Psychology group at the VU University Amsterdam (Netherlands; host: Prof Paul Van Lange).
+In summer 2014, I visited the Social and Organizational Psychology group at the VU University Amsterdam (Netherlands).

 PhD & BSc/MSc (up to 2012)